aboutcode-org/scancode-toolkit/docs/source/getting-started/contribute/contributing-code.rst

 carefully go through all of it to make sure there are no unintended changes there, and then commit all the regenerated test data.

 To help debug in scancode, we use logging.
-There are different environement variables you need to set to turn on logging.
+There are different environment variables you need to set to turn on logging.
 In packagedcode::

 ``SCANCODE_DEBUG_PACKAGE=yes pytest -vvs tests/packagedcode/ --lf``